Our Team

 Kirsten is a third year PhD student in School and Applied Child Psychology within the Werklund School of Education at the University of Calgary.
 Kirsten graduated from McGill in 2017, majoring in Psychology and minoring in Neuroscience and Linguistics.
 Prior to graduate studies, Kirsten interned at the NYU Child Development centre supporting children and their families with ADHD and behavioural disorders.
 Kirsten is passionate about research and clinical practice with children and youth and has a special interest in working with families with behavioural disorders.
 She is apart of the Strengths in ADHD Lab and her research involves the investigation of social skills intervention for children and adolescents with ADHD.
 In her spare time, Kirsten enjoys hiking in the mountains, doing hot yoga, or cozying up on the couch with coffee and a good book!

-Emma is a first year PhD student in the School and Applied Child Psychology Program at the University of Calgary.
+Emma is a third year PhD student in the School and Applied Child Psychology Program at the University of Calgary.
 She graduated from the University of Calgary in 2022 with a Masters of Science in School and Applied Child Psychology, and in 2020 with an Undergraduate degree majoring in Psychology with Honours and minoring in Management and Society.
 Emma is passionate about research and feels that a strengths-based approach is an essential perspective in research.
 Before graduate school, Emma spent time volunteering with Equine Therapy.
-In the Strengths in ADHD lab, Emma is currently conducting research on Strengths and Resilience in children and youth with ADHD.
-Whenever possible, Emma enjoys getting outside to go hiking, skiing, running, or spending time learning to knit.
+In the Strengths in ADHD lab, Emma is excited to conduct research on Resilience in young adults ADHD.
+She regularly supports the PEERS group and is passionate about helping teens learn social skills.
+Whenever possible, Emma enjoys getting outside to go hiking, skiing, running, or spending time knitting and baking.

 Courtney Miller